Dunera

 Ludwig Franz Beck (44) • GP, NL, RK

 Tailor, Jewish refugee and Social Democrat from Vienna.
-He had been considered “extremely unfortunate” because of internment and housing together with Nazis.
+He was “extremely unhappy” about being interned and housed together with Nazis.
 His release was refused without a hearing.

 Hermann Emil Bergemann (30) • GP, NL, K